Back to Guides

 The right choice depends on your insurance coverage, your goals, your tolerance for side effects, your medical history, and how your body responds.
 There's no universally “better” option — only the better option for you.

-Read on for the detailed comparison: mechanism, side effects, results, cost, and brand differences (Mounjaro vs Zepbound, Wegovy vs Ozempic).
+Read on for the detailed comparison: mechanism, side effects, clinical results, and how to think about which medication fits your situation.

 How They Work: Mechanism Differences